tigera-solutions/calicocloud-kaas-workshop-demo/EKS-cloud-demo/modules/compliance-reports.md

-# Module 10: Compliance reports
+# Module 8-1: Compliance and Security-Compliance

 **Goal:** Use global reports to satisfy compliance requirements.